 Number of Years Allowed for Carryback and Carryforward.
 This variable measures the number of years allowed on a carryback or carryforward of an NOL deduction.
 The longer the overall time span, the higher the probability that the corporate income tax is being levied on the corporation's average profitability.
-Generally, states entered FY 2021 with better treatment of the carryforward (up to a maximum of 20 years) than the carryback (up to a maximum of three years).
+Generally, states entered FY 2022 with better treatment of the carryforward (up to a maximum of 20 years) than the carryback (up to a maximum of three years).
 States score well on the Index if they conform to the new federal provisions or provide their own robust system of carryforwards and carrybacks.

 Caps on the Amount of Carryback and Carryforward.
 When companies have a larger NOL than they can deduct in one year, most states permit them to carry deductions of any amount back to previous years' returns or forward to future returns.
 States that limit those amounts are ranked lower in the Index.
-Two states, Idaho and Montana, limit the amount of carrybacks, though they do better than many of their peers in offering any carryback provisions at all.
-Of states that allow a carryforward of losses, only New Hampshire and Pennsylvania limit carryforwards.
+Two states, Idaho and Montana, limit the number of carrybacks, though they do better than many of their peers in offering any carryback provisions at all.
+Of states that allow a carryforward of losses, only Illinois, New Hampshire, and Pennsylvania limit carryforwards.
+Illinois' cap is a recent addition, intended to only apply to tax years 2021 through 2024.
 As a result, these states score poorly on this variable.